-The History Channel’s Pawn Stars has a real location in Vegas, but if you go there you’ll see it’s flooded with tourists, and is therefore run more like a museum or tourist attraction than a regular pawn shop, but this doesn’t mean the show
+The History Channel’s Pawn Stars has a real location in Vegas, but if you go there you’ll see it’s flooded with tourists, and is therefore run more like a museum or tourist attraction than a regular pawn shop, but this doesn’t mean the show is fake.

 Like most reality shows, Pawn Stars has scripted drama between the show’s stars,Rick, Hoss, and Chumlee.
 The items featured on the show are not cold customers just randomly walking in, the items have already been researched and prepped for the show.
 It’s these types of things that lead some to cynically label the whole show fake, but that’s a bit naive.
 Maybe it could do without some of the little sketch-like interludes, but truthfully those do help us get to know some of the characters better.